SilentErosion/2024-2nd/README.md

    1. Do my best on practice SW project to get an attention from the CTO so that I can get the internship at Miridi if possible.
    2. Make at least one program that some people around me can actually benefit from.
    3. Take part in at least one project as a leader to improve leadership skills(goal and environment setting: motivation/learning opportunity/responsibiility in decisions, conflict management by social engineering)
-3. Try applying for various companies to be numb about getting rejected and constantly reflect on the life choices and my skills.
 4. Make a blog and organize what I've learned. = Distribution of *refined* knowledge

 ### Attitudes and Skills I have to acquire